DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - ✏️Denial of Authorization.

 [3.4](#3.4) Understand security capabilities of Information Systems (IS) (e.g. memory protection, Trusted Platform Model (TPM), encryption/decryption) (OSG-9 Chpt 8)
+- 🍎**Trusted Computer System Evaluation Criteria (TCSEC)**, also known as the Orange Book.
+These modes are used to categorize the security features of a computer system based on its ability to enforce confidentiality and access control policies.
+    - ✴️**Dedicated Mode**: In Dedicated mode, the system is used for information of a single classification level, and all users must have at least the clearance level necessary to access that information.
+    - ✴️**Controlled Access Mode**: In Controlled Access mode, the system enforces access controls based on user identity and clearance levels but does not require that all users have the highest clearance level.
+    - ✴️**Multilevel/Multistate Mode**: In Multilevel mode, the system can handle information at multiple classification levels simultaneously.
+Users can access information according to their clearance and need-to-know basis, and the system dynamically enforces access controls based on the classification of the data. 📝Multistate systems are certified to handle data from different security classifications simultaneously by implementing protection mechanisms that segregate data appropriately.
+    - ✴️**System High mode**: : In System High mode, the system enforces access control based on the classification level of the information, and all users must have a security clearance that is at least equal to the highest classification level of the information they can access.
+For systems running in System High mode, the user must have a valid security clearance for all information processed by the system, access approval for all information processed by the system, and a valid need to know for some, but not necessarily all, information processed by the system.

 - Security capabilities of information systems include memory protection, virtualization, Trusted Platform Module (TPM), encryption/decryption, interfaces, and fault tolerance
 - 🟣**Memory Protection:** A computing device is likely running multiple apps and services simultaneously, each occupying a segment of memory; the goal of memory protection is to prevent one app or service from impacting another